 If, when you look at the map, you see one or two detours, they have not been put there arbitrarily but because of a desire to give Romantic Road cyclists as many memories as possible to take away with them by taking them on an exciting itinerary.
 Don’t let signposts for other cycle routes lead you astray or onto main roads!
 In recent years, new cycle routes have been created for cyclists who use them either by choice or necessity to travel between specific locations along the Romantic Road (as in our special case), especially on heavily utilised trunk roads, where the aim is to reduce motorised long distance traffic.
 They are certainly not intended for peaceful cycle tours.
 Do not, under any circumstances, follow the huge yellow signs near the main traffic arteries.
 Regrettably, these yellow signs have been erected at certain locations along the Romantic Road long distance cycle route.
 We have no idea what purpose they serve.

-Individual cycle tours and suggestions for stages
+Individual cycle tours

-All our individual cycle tours include accommodation in comfortable guest houses and hotels, together with a copious breakfast buffet, transport of luggage to the next daily stage-point, an emergency number for use in case of problems and return transport of participants, together with their cycles and luggage, to the desired point of departure of the Romantic Road Bus.
+All individual cycle tours include accommodation in comfortable guest houses and hotels, together with a copious breakfast buffet, transport of luggage to the next daily stage-point, an emergency number for use in case of problems and return transport of participants, together with their cycles and luggage, to the desired point of departure of the Romantic Road Bus.
 The whole trip is organised to fit in with the personal wishes and expectations of those involved.

 Price per person based on a shared double room